osaaama01/C01/README.md

-NOYE: Change the path in both the file according to your requirment.
+NOTE: Change the path in both the file according to your requirment.

 Program-1